Firangi0799/streamlit-connections-hackathon/README.md

 ## About the Author

-This app was created by [Your Name], as a submission for the Streamlit Connections Hackathon.
-Connect with the author on [LinkedIn/Twitter/GitHub] to explore more exciting projects.
+This app was created by Abhishek Kumar, as a submission for the Streamlit Connections Hackathon.
+Connect with the author on [Github](https://github.com/Firangi0799/) to explore more exciting projects.

 ---